nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 </p>
 <br>

-* Typing `delete` in the command input generates the `delete` command format in the result display
+* Typing `delete` in the command input generates the format for `delete` in the result display
 <img src="images/dearjim_hint_delete.png">

 <p align="center">